wkh237/react-native-fetch-blob/README.md

 rnpm link
 ```

-### To Use 0.7.0+ you will need to upgrade your App to 0.29.2+ (Android)
+### To Use 0.7.0+ you will need to upgrade your App to 0.27+ (Android)

-In `0.7.0` we have removed Android AsyncHttpClient dependency and use OkHttp3+ dependency in react-native, therefore older version project (which uses OkHttp2) will not be compatible.
+In `0.7.0` we have removed Android AsyncHttpClient dependency and use OkHttp3+ dependency in react-native, therefore older project (pre 0.27 versions use OkHttp2) will not be compatible.
+As for 0.29 projects, since rnpm link is broken in 0.29, it's recommended to upgrade too (otherwise you may need to manually link Android project).

 To upgrade your project

 ```
 $ react-native upgrade
 ```

 ### Manually link the package (Android)